meichthys/christian_foss/README.md

-# ✝️ Christian FOSS
+# Christian FOSS

 This project intends to document as many [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) Christian projects as possible.
 Developers and End-Users alike can use this as a reference to find and/or contribute to projects that have eternal value.

-*"Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God."* ~ Hebrews 13:16
+"Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God." - Hebrews 13:16

 ## Key